This double mum boutonniere is easy to construct, as each piece is wired. Bend the head gently forward and tuck this flower above the first one wired.

 Flowers should be clustered tightly, with no gaps showing between the flowers unless you plan to fill in with more flowers, ribbon or other decorative accent.

-Using florist tape, wind it securely right below the bottom flower head, taping the two flower stems together.
+Using green stem wrap, wind it securely right below the bottom flower head, taping the two flower stems together.

 See how I positioned the second flower above the first.
 I will be adding more greenery that will conceal the back.